 The predominant fibrillar collagen in cardiac tissue is collagen I, followed by collagen III (Eghbali and Weber, 1990).
-Fibrillar collagen molecules are made by super-coiling three alpha amino acid chains into an alpha helix.
-In mammals, collagen I is composed of two type 1 (α 1) and one type 2 (α 2) subunits.
-However, in collagen I of bony fishes, one of the α 1 chains is replaced with a type 3 (α 3) subunit (Saito et al., 2001).
-Keen et al. (2016) showed this fish-specific α 3 chain is upregulated 1.4-fold with the cold-induced fibrosis observed in the trout heart.
-Interestingly, the α 3 chain reduces the denaturation temperature of the collagen I molecule and makes it more susceptible to degradation by MMP13 (Saito et al., 2001), which may explain the transient nature of cardiac fibrosis in trout following thermal acclimation.
-Comparatively, in mammals, total cardiac connective tissue increases of ~1.6-fold are considered to be a pathological condition that stiffens the myocardium, which is often associated with ~1.3-2.1-fold increases in the ratio of Type I:Type III collagen - Type I collagen is less extensible than Type III (Jalil et al., 1988; Jalil et al., 1989; Marijianowski et al., 1995; Pauschinger et al., 1999).
-Such changes are common, and permanent, in the hearts of patients suffering from cardiac hypertension, dilated cardiomyopathy or chronic congestive heart failure, and they contribute to the associated diastolic dysfunction and eventual heart failure (Jalil et al., 1988; Jalil et al., 1989; Marijianowski et al., 1995; Pauschinger et al., 1999).
+Fibrillar collagen molecules are made by super-coiling three alpha amino acid chains into an $\alpha$ -helix.
+In mammals, collagen I is composed of two type 1 ( $\alpha$ 1) and one type 2 ( $\alpha$ 2) subunits.
+However, in collagen I of bony fishes, one of the $\alpha$ 1 chains is replaced with a type 3 ( $\alpha$ 3) subunit (Saito et al., 2001).
+Keen et al. (2016) showed this fishspecific $\alpha$ 3 chain is upregulated 1.4-fold with the cold-induced fibrosis observed in the trout heart.
+Interestingly, the $\alpha$ 3 chain reduces the denaturation temperature of the collagen I molecule and makes it more susceptible to degradation by MMP13 (Saito et al., 2001), which may explain the transient nature of cardiac fibrosis in trout following thermal acclimation.
+Comparatively, in mammals, total cardiac connective tissue increases of ~1.6-fold are considered to be a pathological condition that stiffens the myocardium, which is often associated with ~1.3- to 2.1-fold increases in the ratio of type I:type III collagen - type I collagen is less extensible than type III (Jalil et al., 1988, 1989; Marijianowski et al., 1995; Pauschinger et al., 1999).
+Such changes are common, and permanent, in the hearts of patients suffering from cardiac hypertension, dilated cardiomyopathy or chronic congestive heart failure, and they contribute to the associated diastolic dysfunction and eventual heart failure (Jalil et al., 1988, 1989; Marijianowski et al., 1995; Pauschinger et al., 1999).
 The ability of fish species, including the zebrafish and trout, to regulate myocardial collagen content in response to changes in physiological conditions suggests that fish show greater cardiac phenotypic plasticity than mammals.